VA Compensation for Military Sexual Trauma — Everything You Need To Know

 - Nexus between the event and condition — The third requirement to receive VA disability is that there is a “nexus” (connection) between your condition and the in-service event.
 While many would think that military sexual trauma is an automatic service connection, it is not.
 This is because the MST is the event that causes the condition rather than the condition itself.

-Trust an Attorney to Help You Recover the Full Veterans Benefits You Deserve
+Trust an Advocate to Help You Recover the Full Veterans Benefits You Deserve

 In the case of military sexual trauma, emotional wounds can remain long after the physical damage has healed.
 They can pervade every part of your life, impacting your ability to work, maintain relationships, and carry out daily living activities.

 You deserve compensation for the trauma you suffered.
-Your disability lawyer will fight for the highest level of disability compensation for which you are eligible.
+Your disability advocate will fight for the highest level of disability compensation for which you are eligible.

-The VA rates every disability approved for benefits on a scale of 0 to 100 percent, in increments of 10 percent.
-If you developed PTSD or another mental condition from your military sexual trauma, you will receive a rating based on the Federal Code of Regulations rating at one of these levels: 0,10, 30, 50, 70, or 100 percent.
+The VA rates every disability approved for benefits on a scale of 0 to 100%, in increments of 10 percent.
+If you developed PTSD or another mental condition from your military sexual trauma, you will receive a rating based on the Federal Code of Regulations rating at one of these levels: 0,10, 30, 50, 70, or 100%.

 These ratings qualify a veteran and dependents for monthly disability compensation rates:

-Our military sexual trauma disability lawyers do not charge an attorney fee unless you get benefits. * For a free case evaluation, call (888) 392-5392.
+Our military sexual trauma disability advocates do not charge an advocate fee unless you get benefits. * For a free case evaluation, call (888) 373-4722.